Ride1Up Roadster V3 Review | Light, Nimble, and Surprising

 Ride1Up Roadster V3 Review: Brake Test

 You can read about how we do our brake tests up above.
-In this test, the Roadster V3 scored an average of 24’4″ compared to a class average of 23’9″.
-It was a touch on the long side but still plenty safe.
+In this test, the Roadster V3 scored an average of 24’4″ when we tested the highstep and 22’ 2” when we tested the Low step which gives us a combined bike average of 23’ 3”.
+The current city bike average of 23’6″.
+So overall, it’s hitting around what we’d expect for a city bike.

 Ride1Up Roadster V3 Review: Ride Quality